Chocolate Lover’s Chocolate Cake

 For the Cake

-- All-Purpose Flour: For accurate measuring, use the spoon and level method: spoon the flour into your measuring cup and level it off with the back of a knife.
+- All-Purpose Flour: The base of the cake; spoon the flour into your measuring cup and level it off with the back of a knife to ensure accuracy.

 - Granulated Sugar: Adds sweetness and helps create a moist and tender crumb.